AliSoftware/OHHTTPStubs/README.md

 For every request sent, whatever the framework used (`NSURLConnection`, [`AFNetworking`](https://github.com/AFNetworking/AFNetworking/), or anything else):

-* The block passed as first argument of `shouldStubRequestsPassingTest:withStubResponse:` will be called to check if we need to stub this request.
+* The block passed as first argument of `stubRequestsPassingTest:withStubResponse:` will be called to check if we need to stub this request.
 * If this block returned YES, the block passed as second argument will be called to let you return an `OHHTTPStubsResponse` object, describing the fake response to return.

 _(In practice, it uses the URL Loading System of Cocoa and a custom `NSURLProtocol` to intercept the requests and stub them)_